joonlabs/fox.js/README.md

             height: 260,
         })

-        // creates a lightning layer for the lights let lighting = new fox.Layers.Lighting({
+        // creates a lighting layer for the lights let lighting = new fox.Layers.Lighting({
             width: 360,
             height: 360,